aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.7.0 ####
+- New features
+	- Map UID to GlobalAppointmentID for new meetings to avoid double events from Mail invites (only possible in Outlook 2013+).
+	- Add option to perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, ticket #390.
+	- Add Button which opens profile data directory for debugging.
+- Bug fixes
+	- Avoid ArgumentNullException if appointments have no GlobalAppointmentID and log warning, ticket #389.
+	- Update icon of profile in options, when OutlookFolderType of profile changes.
+	- Fix for ToolBarButtons in Options.

 #### 2.6.1 ####
 - **WARNING**: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
 - Bug fixes